León Guinto: Greater Manila's war-time mayor

 By 1942, Guinto was appointed by Jorge B. Vargas, the then incoming chairman of the Japanese-created government structure called the Philippine Executive Commission, to assume the position of mayor of City of Greater Manila and look after the city's administration during the Japanese occupation during World War II.
 Guinto's close relations with the labor sector proved useful to his administration of Greater Manila, of which a number of labor leaders served as heads of the city government departments.
 He held the position until 1944, a year before the city was officially disestablished.

 In 1945, Guinto was indicted as a war criminal for collaborating with the Japanese forces.
 A blanket amnesty was issued before the granting of Philippine Independence on July 4, 1946, sparing the former Manila mayor of a war crimes trial.

 Post-World War II

 Guinto went into the private sector, taught in the academe and even served as Dean of the College of Arts and Sciences of the Lyceum of the Philippines University.

 In 1955, Guinto returned home to Quezon Province and was elected governor, only to lose re-election in 1959.

 Death

 Guinto died in 1962 at the age of 76 in Manila, Philippines.

 Legacy

-Leon Guinto Street (formerly Pennsylvania Street), which runs through the Ermita and Malate districts, was renamed in his honor.
+Pennsylvania Street, which runs through the Ermita and Malate districts in Manila, was renamed in his honor and memory.